 Last but certainly not least, salsa!
 It’s not summer without having Mexican food at least once a week.
 Salsa can add some spice and flavor while adding very few calories to breakfast (huevos rancheros, salsa on eggs, and breakfast burritos), lunch (tacos salads), or dinner (burrito bowls, tacos, and enchiladas)!
 Trader Joe’s offers a wide selections of fruit- and vegetable-packed flavors, so try out a few and find out your favorites!

-Recipes to try: Easy Burrito Bowls from Damn Delicious and Skilled Baked Huevos Rancheros from Aberdeen’s Kitchen
+Recipes to try: Easy Burrito Bowls from Damn Delicious and Skillet Baked Huevos Rancheros from Aberdeen’s Kitchen

 What are some of your favorite Trader Joe’s buys in the summer?